-7. If raw data applies to more than one trial, the original will be kept in temporary storage by the Field Research Director until the end of the field season.
-Copies placed in the Field Data Books will be marked as a "True Copy of the Original", signed and dated, and the location of the original noted.
-The original may also reside in the permanent archive/ record storage facility and "True Copies", signed, dated, and indicating this location may be used in the Field Data Book.
-At the end of the field season the original documents will be transferred to Headquarters to the archives.
+7. If raw data applies to more than one trial, the original may be kept in an applicable paper of electronic FDB until the end of the field season.
+Copies placed in the paper or electronic Field Data Books will be marked as a "True Copy of the Original", signed and dated, and the location of the original noted.
+The original may also reside in the permanent archive/ record storage facility and "True Copies", signed, dated, and indicating this location may be used in the paper or electronic Field Data Book.
+Within a reasonable period of time, the original documents will be transferred to Headquarters to the archives.

-SOP 11.3 TITLE: Disposition of Completed IR-4 Field Data Books and Other Documentation.
-PURPOSE: To assure completed IR-4 Field Data Books reach the Field Research Coordinator as soon as possible.
+SOP 11.3 TITLE: Disposition of Completed IR-4 paper or electronic Field Data Books and Other Documentation.
+PURPOSE: To assure completed IR-4 paper or electronic Field Data Books reach the Field Research Coordinator as soon as possible.
 SCOPE: All IR-4 field trials.

-1. The original of the completed IR-4 Field Data Books and any accompanying documentation should be forwarded to the IR-4 Field Research Coordinator within a reasonable period of time after the trial is completed.
+1. The original of the completed IR-4 paper or electronic Field Data Books and any accompanying documentation should be forwarded to the IR-4 Field Research Coordinator within a reasonable period of time after the trial is completed.

-2. The Field Research Director will place a copy of the completed reports and related correspondence in his trial folder to be used for subsequent QA audits.
+2. The Field Research Director will place a copy of the completed reports and related correspondence in the trial folder to be used for subsequent QA audits.

 SOP 12.1

 TITLE: Archive and Record Storage

-PURPOSE: To assure the integrity of information and data under the control of the Field Research Director.
+PURPOSE To assure the integrity of information and data under the control of the Field Research Director.

 SCOPE: All IR-4 field trials.